Analysis | A day for ceremony descends into anarchy on Capitol Hill

 Trump is both a symptom and a cause of the eruption on Wednesday afternoon, a president who was elected in an outpouring of protest and who has used the powers of his office not to tamp down on the anger and hostility but to further inflame it.
 It should not be a surprise that, in the final days of his presidency, it would produce Wednesday’s revolt against the election results.

-Biden had intended to speak about the economy on Wednesday afternoon, all part of his team’s carefully planned run-up to his inauguration.
-Instead he was forced to speak of the events that threaten to make his presidency even more difficult than they would be.
+Biden had intended to speak about the economy on Wednesday afternoon, all part of his team’s carefully planned run-up to the inauguration.
+Instead he was forced to speak about the events that threaten to make his presidency even more difficult.
 He must deal with the coronavirus pandemic, the economy and much else, but he was reminded by what was unfolding of the most important problem that awaits him.

 “The work of the next four years must be the restoration of democracy,” he said.
-That is the sad legacy left to him by the incumbent.
+That is the sad legacy left to him by Trump.